landmann/miniplaces/README.md

 # miniplaces-2017
 Code for miniplaces challenge 2017.

+Original implementation uses ResNet-34 and achieves op-1 accuracy of 50.2% and top-5 accuracy of 78.8%.

 ## Brief tour of the code base: